 The full reference type name must be specified, spaces removed, case-insensitive.
 For example, you could search for ^rebuttal or ^primaryWitness to match a figure that has a Rebuttal or Primary Witness reference association.

-Quick Find supports autocomplete while typing a reference type so you can easily find and choose one from the popup that appears.
+Quick Find and Search both support autocomplete while typing a reference type so you can easily find and choose one from the popup that appears.